BernhardHumm/AAI/manuscript/07_Computer_Vision.md

 The array may be flattened as a vector of 28x28 = 784 numbers which will be used as input for machine learning.
 55.000 training images are available, all categorized with the digit (0...9) they represent.
 See Fig. 7.14.
 The categories are *one-hot encoded*.
 This means that there are 10 columns in the training data set, one for each digit.
-If, e.g., the image depicts the digit 5 then in the column for digit 5 there will be a 1 and in all other columns there will be a 0.
+If, e.g., the image depicts the digit 5 then in the column for digit 5 there will be an entry 1 and in all other columns there will be an entry 0.

 {width=50%}
 ![Fig. 7.14: Representation of MNIST training data (Tensorflow, 2016)](images/MNIST_Array.png)